imcvampire/Sort-one-million-number/README.md

 # Requirements:
 - GCC 5.2.1 or newer.

 # How to build and run:
 To manually build and run this project, you must have all requirments installed.

 1. Run `gcc -o sort sort.c` in this project folder.
 2. Run `./sort` to run this project.

-# Why I choose quicksort:
+# Why do I choose quicksort:
 Even in the worst case, time complexity of Quicksort is O(n^2) but this case is rarely.
 In real world, Quicksort usually runs faster than other efficient sorting algorithm (Heapsort and Merge sort).
 A good reason for this is because it is relatively cache-efficient.

 In worst case, space complexity of Quicksort is O(logn).
 But when I test this program with some input, it only consumes about 2700 kbytes, very far from limit of 3072 kbytes so it isn't a big problem.